How to Plan for Rising Healthcare Expenses During Retirement

 Most permanent life insurance policies (recently also offered through many term policies) also offer an accelerated death benefit rider (also referred to as “living benefits”).
 These policy provisions enable you to receive benefits that can help offset financial stressors for you and your family while you’re alive but deemed terminally, critically, or chronically ill.

-Delay in taking Social Security benefits
+Delay claiming Social Security benefits

 For many, this option is easier said than done—especially if you’ll depend on Social Security as your primary source of income.
 However, if you can delay your claim, you should for the reasons outlined below.